-The Free Application for Federal Student Aid (FAFSA) is your key to unlocking billions of dollars in federal grants, loans, and work-study funds.
+The Free Application for Federal Student Aid (FAFSA) is your key to unlocking federal grants, loans and work-study funds.
 Many states and colleges also use the FAFSA to determine your eligibility for state and school aid.
 Some private financial aid providers may even use your FAFSA information to determine whether you qualify for their aid.
-Unfortunately, the Department of Education has repeatedly stated that most students do not receive the full amount of financial aid to which they are entitled because of errors or incomplete information on the FAFSA.
-Avoid these seven common FAFSA mistakes and increase your child’s chances of receiving financial aid.
+Unfortunately, you risk not receiving the full amount of financial aid to which you are entitled because of errors or incomplete information on the FAFSA.

-4. Don’t Wait to Talk to Your Child About Money
+Don’t Wait to Talk With Your Child About Money